ChunkyMonkey11/SecWiz/README.md

-# Amiseq_Project
+# Sec Wiz
-This is a tool for hacking purpose built by Revant and Mansour.
+Hacking tool developed by Revant and Mansour.